California Violence Intervention and Prevention Grant Program - CalVIP

 Frequently Asked Questions

-The BSCC held Bidders’ Conferences on Tuesday, March 3, 2020 in Los Angeles and on Friday, March 6, 2020 in Sacramento to answer technical questions from prospective applicants about the RFP, provide information on the principles of evidence-based violence reduction strategies, and provide clarity on RFP instructions.
+The BSCC held Bidders’ Conferences March 2020 in Sacramento to answer technical questions from prospective applicants about the RFP, provide information on the principles of evidence-based violence reduction strategies, and provide clarity on RFP instructions.

 FY 17-18 CalVIP Request for Proposals (RFP)

-The FY 17-18 CalVIP RFP included the following guidelines:
+The FY 17-18 CalVIP RFPopens PDF file included the following guidelines:

 - The maximum funding threshold for all grants (cities and CBOs) was $500,000.